phucbm/js-webpack-boilerplate/README.md

-#  Wellii - Webpack Library Boilerplate
+#  JavaScript x Webpack (Library Boilerplate)

-A boilerplate to develop JavaScript library with:
+A starter pack to develop your JS library with:

-- UMD version
+- ⚙️ ES6 module
+- ⚙️ Webpack with HRM ready
-- NPM package
+- ⚙️ SCSS
-- Multiple dev servers
+- ⚙️ Separated dev and public server

+Output formats:
+- ✅ UMD file with minified and unminified versions.
+- ✅ Module file for publishing to `npm`.

-> CSS file will not be included in production build.
+> CSS file will not be included in the production build.

 ## Examples